-Ken brings over 26 years of construction knowledge and winter maintenance service experience to every project.
-Having been with Steed and Evans for more than two and a half decades, he is a detail-oriented team player who knows how to ensure the safety, quality, and productivity of our operations and services are always maintained at the highest levels.
+Ken brings over 31 years of construction knowledge and winter maintenance service experience to every project.
+Having been with Steed and Evans for more than three decades, he is a detail-oriented team player who knows how to ensure the safety, quality, and productivity of our operations and services are always maintained at the highest levels.

 Ken is a graduate of Conestoga College’s Civil Engineering Technology Program and is a member of the Ontario Association of Certified Technicians and Technologists.